Vocational Pathways provide a clear framework for vocational options, career advice and improved links between education and employment.

-- Service Industries; (blue)
+- Service Industries;

-- Social and Community Services; (purple)
+- Social and Community Services;

-- Manufacturing and Technology; (red)
+- Manufacturing and Technology;

-- Creative Industries; (yellow)
+- Creative Industries;

-- Primary Industries; (green)
+- Primary Industries;

-- Construction and Infrastructure; (orange)
+- Construction and Infrastructure;

 The pathways reflect a partnership between government agencies, the industry training sector, secondary and tertiary education representatives, and industry and employer representatives.
-For more information on specific Vocational Pathways click pathways and view the sector related flyers.

 You will see your Vocational Profile in your NCEA results, as a visual graph showing your achievement in NCEA against the Vocational Pathways.
-This information is also kept up-to-date on the parent portal as current year standards are published to NZQA.

 At the bottom of each senior course, you will also see where course credits lie with regard to the Vocational Pathways.